Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Related Works

-\textbf{Theoretical analysis of LLM with RL}: Analyzing LLM is challenging while traditional method failed to predict large neural network's strong generalization ability \citep{azar_general_2024}. \citet{ren_learning_2024} established a hypothetical framework using the step-wise decomposition to explain the hallucination in SFT and the squeezing effect appeared in DPO.
+\textbf{Theoretical analysis of LLM with RL}: Analyzing LLM is challenging while traditional method failed to predict large neural network's strong generalization ability \citep{azar_general_2024}.
+Direct Preference Optimization(DPO) propose a practical method to bypass expensive Reinforcement Learning \citep{rafailov_direct_2023}.
+Massive works based on DPO reveals both empirical and theoretical achievements \citep{ji_towards_2024,ethayarajh_kto_2024}. \citet{ren_learning_2024} established a hypothetical framework using the step-wise decomposition to explain the hallucination in SFT and the squeezing effect appeared in DPO. \citet{koh_understanding_2020} leverage influence function to explain sample contribution.
+While its purpose is close to our approach, this method focus on minimizing loss on a limited dataset, which is different from reinforcement learning settings.
 Neural Tangent Kernel(NTK) focus on linearized effect and achieved remarkable success in predicting the behavior of infinite wide networks \citep{jacot_neural_2018,arora_exact_2019}.
-In LLM alignment, Direct Preference Optimization(DPO) propose a practical method to bypass expensive Reinforcement Learning \citep{rafailov_direct_2023}.
-Massive works based on DPO reveals both empirical and theoretical achievements \citep{ji_towards_2024,ethayarajh_kto_2024}.